-Because of Liquor license restriction from the State of Missouri, St. Louis County, and the City of Clayton, any event sponsor (defined as any Fontbonne University individual, organization, or department, or any non-affiliated campus individual or group) that plans to serve alcohol at an oncampus event, must make arrangements through Ameriserve which holds the liquor license for the Clayton campus.
-Event Sponsors must allow 20 business days advance notification.
+III.
+Because of Liquor license restriction from the State of Missouri, St. Louis County, and the City of Clayton, any Fontbonne University individual, organization, or department, or any non-affiliated campus individual or group that plans to serve alcohol at an on-campus event, must make arrangements through Ameriserve which holds the liquor license for the Clayton campus.
+Please allow 48 hours advance notification.